JoeltheFox/joelthefox.github.io/_posts/2019-03-01-Line-of_Sight.md

 title: My Games
 ---

 I have designed a number of puzzles for other games, as well as two original games.
-I enjoy difficult puzzles and that is reflected in what you'll see below!
+I enjoy difficult puzzles and that is reflected in what you'll see below.

 My puzzles for other games include: